William Bragge: Antiquarian

 In addition to South America, Bragge's travels took him to Russia and Bragge was a frequent visitor to Spain where he developed an interest in its literature, including that of Miguel de Cervantes.

 Bragge donated his collected items to the Birmingham Free Library, including his 1,500-volume Cervantes collection in 1873 and study of tobacco collection.
 The fire of 1879 destroyed many items.
 He collected gems and precious stones from all over Europe, as well as 13,000 pipes, hundreds of types of tobacco, and snuff boxes.
 In 1880, Bragge published a revised bibliography of tobacco, Bibliotheca nicotiana, amounting to 248 quarto pages.

-Descendants
+Personal life

 Bragge lived for a time on Shirley Hills, Birmingham.
 His wife, a sister of Rev. George Beddow, died before him.
 Bragge was blind for a period before his death at Clarendon House, Handsworth, Birmingham.

 His descendants include a daughter, Mrs W. H. Haywood, who presented to the Birmingham Central Reference Library, Language and Literature Department, a marble profile medallion portrait of her father aged 42, sculpted by Edward William Wyon in 1865.
 He had three sons, Charles William Bragge (born in Chester), George Stephenson Bragge (born in Rio de Janeiro) and Frank John Bragge (born in Sheffield).